 A Will cannot be executed by a Deputy or an Attorney without consent from the Court of Protection, in which case a solicitor may be required to assist with the application.
 Certain requirements for the application include details such as:

 Seeking legal assistance when consulting the Court of Protection is highly recommended in order to ensure the validity of a person's Will.
 If you require legal advice in regards to statutory Wills, the Wills, Probate, Tax and Trusts solicitors at Forbes Solicitors have the right expertise and knowledge to help you through the process.
-Get in touch with us today using our online form or by calling freephone 0800 689 3206.
+Alternatively, if you have a contesting a will claim, contact us by using our online form.
+Get in touch with us today by calling freephone 0800 689 3206.

 Contesting a Will